pentaho/pentaho-kettle/README.txt

      IMPORTANT: If a new dependency (JAR) is being introduced, make sure the license is _not_ GPL or AGPL.
 These licenses are not "Pentaho-friendly" and we cannot distribute these JARs without all Kettle source code becoming GPL.
 LGPL licensing is ok for JARs but not for code.
 The most "Pentaho-friendly" licenses are permissive licenses such as Apache or MIT.
 If you have any questions about licensing, please contact Pentaho.

+What is that "assembly" folder?

+     The assembly folder serves two purposes:

+        1- It provides a staging area for building Kettle.
+        2- It contains resources needed for a Kettle distribution.
+The resources are contained in the "package-res" folder.

+What is "package-res" in assembly?

+     If you take a look in "package-res" you will see a folder structure that once was under the root of the Kettle project.
+These folders are packaged up into the distributable product.

+     Changes to shell scripts, launcher, images, and docs are made here.